cbolgiano/tinywatch/CONTRIBUTING.md

 and rewritten in at most a weeks time.
 This ility encourages small focused features that generally compose well together with little to no coupling.
 If you need to rewrite it, destroy it and rewrite it.
 Worst case scenario it should only take a week.
 How freeing!
-Here is a great talk by Greg Young that eleberates on this ility:
+Here is a great talk by Greg Young on this ility:
 *[Greg Young - The art of destroying software](https://vimeo.com/108441214)*

 ## Style Guidelines